-Next, I added the collar using a extra wide rectangle of green spandex, folded in half at the top.
+Next, I added the collar using an extra wide rectangle of green spandex, folded in half at the top.

 Once the collar was on, I moved on to the zipper.
 I carefully pinned my zipper down, assuring that the blue and green on the back would match up, and sewed it in place with a zipper foot.

-Afterwards, I pinned and sewed the open backseam together and put a safety stitch over the bottom of the zipper.
+Afterward, I pinned and sewed the open back seam together and put a safety stitch over the bottom of the zipper.